Welcome to Riverbank Medical CentreJune 13, 2011

 Emergencies & Out of Hours

 If a medical emergency arises between 8.00am and 6.30pm, please contact the surgery on the usual number.
 Between the hours of 6.30pm and 8.00am, please contact the out-of-hours on 111.
-If an appointment is assessed as being required you will need to attend the emergency centre located at Weston General Hospital.
+If an appointment is assessed as being required you will need to attend the emergency centre located in Weston.
 This is operated on a strict APPOINTMENT ONLY basis.

 IN THE EVENT OF A LIFE-THREATENING SITUATION DIAL 999.